CS 475 - Operating Systems

 Line 16-18: Knowing this, let’s try something else.
 Because

-is just a pointer, can we also dereference it to access the array elements?
-Yes!!*(arr+0)
+arris just a pointer, can we also dereference it to access the array elements?
+Yes!!*(arr+0), or simply,*arrreturns 9

 Pointer Arithmetic Exciting!
 How would we access the array element at index 1?
 The runtime is smart enough to know that the next element is 4 bytes away because the array was declared to store

-s.
-So adding 1 to the pointer will automatically skip the next 3 bytes and move the pointer to the next item in the array!*(arr+1)
+ints.
+So adding 1 to the pointer will automatically skip the next 3 bytes and move the pointer to the next item in the array!*(arr+1)returns 8*(arr+2)returns 7*(arr+3)returns 6

 -